LazyXuan/PULSE/README.md

-# ${1:Characterizing RNA Pseudouridylation by Convolutional Neural Networks--PULSE model}
+# Characterizing RNA Pseudouridylation by Convolutional Neural Networks--PULSE model

-# The PULSE model
+## Directories

-The 'model' directory includes PULSE models and theirs weights and architecture.
+1. The 'model' directory includes PULSE models and theirs weights and architecture.

-The 'data' directory contains the analysis files we used in the article.
+2. The 'data' directory contains the analysis files we used in the article.